-- 14 The distinction between contracts with and without direct participation features is discussed in paragraphs 44 to 50 below. - 15 The insurance liability measured under the general model comprises: - (a) the fulfilment cash flows which consist of (i) current expected future cash inflows and outflows, (ii) adjustment to reflect the time value of money and financial risks related to the future cash flows (discount rate) and (iii) a risk adjustment to reflect the uncertainty about the amount and timing of future cash flows for non-financial risk; and - (b) the contractual service margin ('CSM') which represents the expected unearned profit that the entity will recognise as it provides services in the future.
+- 14 The contract boundary is analysed in paragraphs 98 to 104 below. - Measurement components - 15 The distinction between contracts with and without direct participation features is discussed in paragraphs 45 to 51 below. - 16 The insurance liability measured under the general model comprises: - (a) the fulfilment cash flows which consist of (i) current expected future cash inflows and outflows, (ii) adjustment to reflect the time value of money and financial risks related to the future cash flows (discount rate) and (iii) a risk adjustment to reflect the uncertainty about the amount and timing of future cash flows for non-financial risk; and - (b) the contractual service margin ('CSM') which represents the expected unearned profit that the entity will recognise as it provides services in the future.